w3c/PWETF/TPACDiversityFundProposalComms.md

 ## Generic comms/TPAC page
 W3C believe that more diversity means better representation, which leads to better and more inclusive design.
 We believe that more background, more use cases, more edge cases, lead to a better Web.
 More diversity also brings higher quality results.

-The W3C TPAC Inclusion Fund and the new TPAC Fellows Stipend is now open for applications and we encourage you to apply if you feel you are from an underrepresented group and wouldn’t be able to attend or meaningfully contribute to TPAC without financial support.
+The W3C TPAC Inclusion Fund and the new TPAC Fellows honorarium is now open for applications and we encourage you to apply if you feel you are from an underrepresented group and wouldn’t be able to attend or meaningfully contribute to TPAC without financial support.

 If there are other types of help you think would be appropriate in your case, you can still apply and explain the reason in your application.